Army Veteran, Shawn Jones, Finding His Way to Point Park Student Profile

 What are your plans for after Point Park?

 I plan to continue on in my education elsewhere, or obtain a job with the VA.
 That’s a big priority for me right now.

 What would you like to see for the future of the Psy.D. program?

-I would like to see more field professionals to come address the students on what they’re seeing in the field right now or where they think the field is going.
-The more money we can get to open up programs like that, the students would definitely benefit.
-As we prepare to enter the workforce, it would be nice to understand what is expected of us coupled with the theory we are learning in class.
+I would like to see more field professionals come address the students on what they’re seeing in the field right now or where they think the field is going.
+The more money we can get to open up programs like that, the more students would definitely benefit.
+As we prepare to enter the workforce, it would be nice to understand what is expected of us, coupled with the theory we are learning in class.

 Why is it important to donate to Point Park now?

 The University Counseling Center brings the student body, who needs mental health support, together with the students who are learning how to engage patients through the psychology program.
 Coming out of the military, I know firsthand the stigma surrounding mental health.
 People are afraid to reach out for help, but when you already have a center here on campus that caters to students, it builds a stronger student body.
 It also gives the psychology students a practical environment to apply what they are learning.
-The counseling center does not run on goodwill, so it needs the support of our alumni and donors to serve the needs of the students.
+The Counseling Center does not run on goodwill, so it needs the support of our alumni and donors to serve the needs of the students.